facebookarchive/contest/README.md

 We offer a few Docker files to help setup ConTest.
-The fastest way to have a ConTest instance up and running is to bring up the server and MySQL containers via the docker-compose configuration: just run `docker-compose up --build` from the root of the source tree.
+The fastest way to have a ConTest instance up and running is to bring up the server and MySQL containers via the default docker-compose configuration: just run `docker-compose up --build` from the root of the source tree.
+To use MariaDB instead, run `docker-compose -f docker-compose.mariadb.yml up --build`

-ConTest and MySQL containers can be also orchestrated separately:
+Containers can be also orchestrated separately:

 * [docker/mysql](docker/mysql) will configure and bring up a MySQL instance with a pre-populated ConTest database that you can use with a local instance.
 Just run `docker-compose mysql up` from the root of the source tree.
+* [docker/mariadb](docker/mariadb) is an alternative to MySQL.
+Don't start both!
 * [docker/contest](docker/contest) supports running ConTest as standalone instance as explained at the beginning of this section and also supports integration tests.
 For a full test run please see `run_tests.sh`.